Hot Off The Presses

 The King County Council’s Mobility and Environment Committee now has the King County Executive’s proposed KCCP Mid-Point Update.
 The full King County Council has until June 30, 2020, to adopt a final KCCP Mid-Point Update.
 Currently, the Rural Area UACs/UAAs are reviewing the above materials and will prepare/submit joint comments to the King County Council’s Mobility and Environment Committee.

-** On September 16, 2019, the Area Council led a team of King County Rural Area Unincorporated Area Councils (UACs) and Associations (UAAs)—Enumclaw Plateau Community Association (EPCA), Green Valley/Lake Holm Association (GV/LHA), Hollywood Hill Association (HHA), and Upper Bear Creek Unincorporated Area Council (UBCUAC)—in conducting an in-depth review of the PSRC’s draft VISION 2050 Draft Plan.
+September 16, 2019 — Area Council led a team of King County Rural Area Unincorporated Area Councils (UACs) and Associations (UAAs)—Enumclaw Plateau Community Association (EPCA), Green Valley/Lake Holm Association (GV/LHA), Hollywood Hill Association (HHA), and Upper Bear Creek Unincorporated Area Council (UBCUAC)—in conducting an in-depth review of the PSRC’s draft VISION 2050 Draft Plan.
 Detailed Public Comments were prepared on the PSRC’s VISION 2050 Draft Plan and were submitted–see “PSRC VISION 2050” in the Current Issues box.

-** The Cramer/Maple Valley Industries, LLC, property west of Maple Valley and north of SR 18 (zoned “I” – Industrial) was sold on or about August 14, 2019, to Dealers Choice, LLC, a Washington Limited Liability Company (created as a “Holding Company”).
+August 14, 2019 — The Cramer/Maple Valley Industries, LLC, property west of Maple Valley and north of SR 18 (zoned “I” – Industrial) was sold to Dealers Choice, LLC, a Washington Limited Liability Company (created as a “Holding Company”).
 This site is being developed under KC Phase I Construction Permit # COMM15-0012 .
 Once the site for a possible MJ Processing facility, it may not be such a future use and now depends on the new ownership and its business plans.
 The public records regarding the sale of this property and the corporate records for the new owner may be viewed here: Property Sale Docs – Info re Dealers Choice LLC.

 More Information On GMVUAC Committee Webpages and Current Issues Box